NMSSH/NMSSH/README.md

 # The Objective-C wrapper for libssh2

-ObjSSH aims to be a full Objective-C wrapper for libssh2, with an API that is easy to understand and fun to work with.
+NMSSH aims to be a full Objective-C wrapper for libssh2, with an API that is easy to understand and fun to work with.

 To achieve that goal, the library will assume conventions but still make it easy to override them without writing ugly code.